rohitpaniker/bloombergquinttest/README.md

    - [GET] **END A RIDE** ```localhost:3000/api/v1/endride/<YOUR_END_RIDE_TOKEN>```

-   **NOTE** These coordinates: 19.0061577, 72.828873 are dummy, please the coordinates you would like to pass
+   **NOTE** These coordinates: 19.0061577, 72.828873 are dummy, please pass the coordinates you would like to have as initial coordinates

 ## Usage